 In addition to important albums reissued by RCA and by Buddha Records, he recorded new albums for RCA, Ark 21 Records, and a children’s album titled Cowboys, Sisters, Rascals, and Dirt (Sony Wonder, 1993).
 Other achievements include motion picture and TV movie roles and a televised documentary on cowboys aired on TNN.

 Jennings won election to the Country Music Hall of Fame in 2001 and died on February 13, 2002.
 He is survived by his wife, Jessi Colter, and their son, Waylon Albright “Shooter” Jennings; Colter’s daughter, Jennifer; and five children from Jennings’ previous marriages: Terry, Tomi Lynn, Julie, Deana and Buddy.
 Jennings’ rugged individualism and musical vision continue to inspire both seasoned veterans and young, aspiring artists.

-In addition to Waylon Jennings, the Willie Nelson and Friends Museum displays and exhibits honor the likes of Patsy Cline, Webb Pierce, Johnny Cash, Porter Wagoner, the Wilburn Brothers, Faron Young, Jeannie Seely, Mel Tillis and many, many others.
+In addition to Waylon Jennings, the Willie Nelson and Friends Museum displays and exhibits honor the likes of Patsy Cline, Webb Pierce, Johnny Cash, Porter Wagoner, the Wilburn Brothers, Faron Young, Jeannie Seely, David Frizzell, Mel Tillis and many, many others.

 Would you like to leave a comment about Waylon Jennings?
 If so, hop over to our country music stars blog and share your thoughts or stories.